zcammack/Hotel_California/README.md

 6. Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...

-7. You must include and make use of a nested resource with the appropriate RESTful URLs.
+X 7.
+You must include and make use of a nested resource with the appropriate RESTful URLs.

 • You must include a nested new route with form that relates to the parent resource